molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster</span> Yeah, he seems like a really smart guy with a lot of leadership skills.

-Unidentified.
-Yeah, he is a smart guy.
+<span class="transcript-speaker">Unidentified</span>Yeah, he is a smart guy.
 That's why he blames you for what happened, you fucking idiot.

 <span class="transcript-speaker">Monster</span> So anyway, the site that offends you is offline.
 So if you missed it, heads up.